QuantumScape (NYSE:QS) Stock Price Down 7.4%

-QS has been the subject of several recent analyst reports.
-Morgan Stanley lowered their price target on QuantumScape from $4.00 to $3.00 and set an “underweight” rating for the company in a research report on Wednesday, January 25th.
-The Goldman Sachs Group downgraded shares of QuantumScape from a “neutral” rating to a “sell” rating and dropped their target price for the stock from $8.00 to $5.00 in a research note on Wednesday, December 14th.
+QS has been the subject of a number of recent research reports.
+Morgan Stanley cut their price objective on QuantumScape from $4.00 to $3.00 and set an “underweight” rating for the company in a research report on Wednesday, January 25th.
+The Goldman Sachs Group lowered QuantumScape from a “neutral” rating to a “sell” rating and decreased their price target for the company from $8.00 to $5.00 in a research report on Wednesday, December 14th.

 QuantumScape Corporation, a development stage company, focuses on the development and commercialization of solid-state lithium-metal batteries for electric vehicles and other applications.
 The company was founded in 2010 and is headquartered in San Jose, California.